MayaPosch/DebounceHat/README.md

 The EEPROM configuration is provided in the `eeprom_setting.txt` file, which can be processed with the `eepmake` tool, and flashed to the EEPROM with `eepflash`.
 Both tools can be found at [https://github.com/raspberrypi/hats/tree/master/eepromutils](https://github.com/raspberrypi/hats/tree/master/eepromutils "Raspberry Pi HATs Github").
 The jumper (three pin header) allows for the EEPROM to be set to write-protected/write-enabled mode (WP, WE, respectively).

 **[Warning]** When not flashing the EEPROM, the EEPROM header should be set to Write-Protect (WP) mode by bridging the `[Protect]` and `[Write]` pins on the three-pin header to prevent any accidental rewriting of the EEPROM's contents.

-A full BOM will be added as well at some point in the future.
-For now the notes in the schematic should suffice.